pbollhorn/Calculator/README.md

 1. Start Docker Desktop by clicking on desktop icon.

-2. Build Docker image (command promt must be in project root directory for this command):
+2. Build Docker image (command promt must be in root directory of project for this command):

     `docker build --tag calculator_image .`